TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

   ➜  Network: use --host to expose
   ➜  press h to show help
 ```

+It's a nice touch that the base path is reflected back in the local URL to use when previewing.
+Looks good.
+The final step is to copy the content of the dist folder into the blog repo and commit the changes.
+I've embedded the app in an iframe below, or you can [open it directly]({% link /assets/dist/vite-bootstrap/index.html %}).

 {% include candid-iframe.html src="/assets/dist/vite-bootstrap/index.html" width="100%" height="fit-content" %}